 Classification of the base metals Mineral Resource was based on the vanadium ore that would be beneficiated to produce a base metal enrichment in the concentrate tails.
 For this reason, Indicated category material is limited to within the pit, beneath a surface defining the base of sulphide destruction (through weathering).
-Inferred category material is limited to classified vanadium resource beneath the optimised pits, or within pits where the vanadium Mineral Resource category is Inferred.
+Inferred category material is limited to classified vanadium resource beneath the optimised pits.